Small businesses everywhere are thinking hard about how they’re going to approach the holiday season.

 Here’s what you need to think about this coming holiday season:

-1. Customers are going mobile
+1. Customers are mobile

-Bottom Line: With more people than ever using smartphones to help inform their purchases, it’s important to think about mobile customers when looking at your website, emails, and other online communications.
+With more people than ever using smartphones to help inform their purchases, it’s important to think about mobile customers when looking at your website, emails, and other online communications.
 A slow-loading message could cost you business.